What is a basketball cut?

 The diagram below shows an example of a very basic 45 cut, particularly with no defenders.

+Starting off the action, 2 receives the ball from 1 and begins to dribble towards the baseline.
 Next, as that happens, 3 performs a 45 cut to the basket from the weak side, opposite the ball.

 Afterwards, 3 receives the ball from 2 and scores via a layup or dunk.